netscaler/cloud-native-getting-started/on-prem/2-Tier-deployment/README.md

     ```
     ![secret](images/secret.PNG)

-7. Validate the microservice deployment for both teams
+7. Validate microservice deployment status for both teams

     Ensure that all pods are running for Frontend developers team
     ![frontend-developers-pod](images/frontend-developers-pod.PNG)